Galectin-3: Cardiovascular risk indicator

 Chronic heart failure has been found to be indicated by a galectin-3 tests, using the ARCHITECT immunochemistry platform developed by BG Medicine and marketed by Abbott, helping to determine which patients are most at risk for the disease.
 This test is also offered on the VIDAS platform marketed by bioMérieux.
 Pecta-Sol C binds to galectin-3 binding sites on the surfaces of cells as a preventative measure created by Isaac Eliaz in conjunction with EcoNugenics.

 Galectin-3 is upregulated in patients with idiopathic pulmonary fibrosis.
 The cells that receive galectin-3 stimulation (fibroblasts, epithelial cells, and myofibroblasts) upregulated the formation of fibrosis and collagen formation.
 Fibrosis is necessary in many aspects of intrabody regeneration.
 The myocardial lining constantly undergoes necessary fibrosis, and the inhibition of galectin-3 interferes with myocardial fibrogenesis.
 A study concluded that pharmacological inhibition of galectin-3 attenuates cardiac fibrosis, LV dysfunction, and subsequent heart failure development.

 Drug development

 Galecto Biotech in Sweden is focused on developing drugs targeting galectin-3 to treat fibrosis, specifically idiopathic pulmonary fibrosis.
 Galectin Therapeutics in the United States is also targeting galectins for clinical applications.
 Preclinical studies demonstrate that inhibition of galectin-3 significantly reduces portal hypertension and fibrosis.
-Galectin Therapeutics galectin-3 inhibitor GR-MD-02 (belapectin) failed phase 3 human clinical trials for nonalcoholic steatohepatitis (NASH).
-Earlier phase 1 data for belapectin showed increased effectiveness and reduced side effects of cancer immunotherapy.
+In a phase 2b/3 trial, Galectin Therapeutics galectin-3 inhibitor belapectin reduces liver stiffness progression and prevents varices at 18 months in MASH cirrhosis..
+Earlier phase 1 data for belapectin also showed increased effectiveness and reduced side effects of cancer immunotherapy.